 Thailand’s second largest island is just as blessed when it comes to beautiful beaches and clear waters.
 Found in the Gulf of Thailand, Koh Samui appears straight out of a holiday brochure.
 Expect pristine sands and tropical palm trees, with accommodation options ranging from luxury resorts to budget hostels.

 Offering a lively yet relaxed atmosphere, Lamai Beach is an exotic paradise with fine sands and crystal waters hemmed in by boulder-strewn headlands at each end.
 Towards its southern tip you’ll find plenty of bars and restaurants, and if you’re awake early enough, Lamai Beach is well-known its dazzling sunrises.

-Presenting five kilometers of narrow, palm-lined sands, Maenam is popular with both low budget and long term travellers looking to chill out.
+Presenting five kilometers of narrow, palm-lined sands, Maenam is popular with both low budget and long term travelers looking to chill out.
 Resorts are set back from the beach, at the end of long pathways, offering more privacy than elsewhere on the island.
-There are also excellent views of Koh Phangan, which lies some 12 kilometres away.
+There are also excellent views of Koh Phangan, which lies some 12 kilometers away.